Bible Reading Plan – March 25-April 1

 1 Samuel 25-31; 2 Samuel 1-18; Psalm 85-91

 Christians are called upon to pray.
-This past Sunday School we were reminded that this is an expectation placed upon us by none less than our Lord, Jesus:
+We are reminded that this is an expectation placed upon us by none less than our Lord Jesus:

 Whenever you pray, you must…

 That “whenever” is important – the clear implication is that we will be praying, and need no exhortation to do so.
 Christ might need to address how we are to pray, but he took for granted the presence of our prayers.
 It is just what his followers do, we are to be people of prayer.

 Our prayers are often humble, which is honestly something of a shame.
 It is good to pray humbly – to acknowledge your great need of God is a prerequisite of any true and abiding prayer.
 But this is different from having humble prayers – prayers that ask for so little.
 It is a fine thing to pray for daily needs, but is this all we are to ask for?

 In Psalm 2, one of the most important Psalms, Jesus himself is instructed to pray for great things, things that are wondrously large and magnificent:

 Ask of me, and I will make the nations your heritage, and the ends of the earth your possession.